haagahelia/ohke-teknologiat/08_seminaari/markdown_file1.md

 * Carrot
 * Onion

-## Ordered list with just giving all of them: 1.
+## Ordered list with just by giving all options the ordinal 1.
+Easily to shuffle later!

 1. ready
 1. steady